Updated March 3rd, 2025

 - Most carriers in the U.S. offer plans with unlimited texting, so there is likely no cost to your subscribers.

-Disadvantages to SMS
+Disadvantages of SMS

 - SMS has a character limit of 160 characters, which can be limiting if your use case requires you to send longer messages.

-Advantages to MMS
+Advantages of MMS

 - MMS messages are typically more eye-catching, as people tend to gravitate towards messages in their inbox that include a picture or video.

-Disadvantages to MMS
+Disadvantages of MMS

 - If you want to send custom-designed photos or videos, you may need to hire someone to put them together for you, which is an additional cost.